 Dr. Graeme Edwards once said it’s not the plan that’s not important, it’s the planning.
 Part one of a two part series.

 Throughout the lifecycle of a company most will find themselves at a critical stage where they are in between that of survival and success.
 Privy to companies that successfully navigate their way through this stage is that of their ability to properly plan.

 Why is planning such a critical requisite for a small company at this stage?

 A major reason is that smaller companies at this stage tend to have limited access to capital along with a predisposed margin for error that is either little or non-existent.
-Unlike larger companies which have greater access to capital and can sometimes afford to make mistakes and/or operate with a greater level of inefficiency; smaller companies cant afford such mishaps and therefore must dedicate ample time towards developing a strong plan.
+Unlike larger companies which have greater access to capital and can sometimes afford to make mistakes and/or operate with a greater level of inefficiency; smaller companies can’t afford these mishaps and therefore must dedicate ample time towards developing a strong plan.

 Proper planning forces companies to chart the future and develop acclimation strategies for potential negative anomalies.
 As a result, companies increase their ability to identify and correct mistakes and/or operational inefficiencies before endeavors go too far.

 Planning allows for companies to establish realistic expectations and formulate strategies that fit their individual scope of reality.
 More often than not small companies will have an idea of what their goals are but fail to price in the realities associated.
 Classic examples of such behavior are over optimistic revenue forecasts, underestimation of capital requirements, failure to understand target markets, and the assumption that the company can take on more business and operate at the same level of efficiency, etc.

 Companies that properly plan will take into account all aspects of their business as well as the variables that pose the greatest risk.
 The key take away is that planning allows companies to become more adaptive and responsive when unforeseen problems arise.